コンテンツにスキップ

 「慶應義塾ワグネル・ソサィエティー・オーケストラ」

-Japan's oldest amateur student orchestra "Wagner" (Kohoku Ward, Yokohama City)
+Japan's oldest amateur student orchestra "Wagner" (Kohoku-ku, Yokohama)

 IMG_6705_th

-(From left in the photo) Next head of bassoon part Kensuke Nishibori (3rd year, Department of Political Science, Faculty of Law, in charge of bassoon), concert tour manager Mao Yoneda (3rd year, Department of Chemistry, Faculty of Science and Technology, in charge of flute), Mariko Ukezono, next concert mistress Mr. Ryuichi Komiya (3rd year, Department of Political Science, Faculty of Law, in charge of violin), student supervisor Ryuichi Komiya (3rd year, Department of Political Science, Faculty of Law, in charge of bass trombone)
+(From left in photo) Next bassoon section leader Nishibori Kensuke (3rd year, Faculty of Law, Department of Political Science, bassoon), concert tour manager Yoneda Mao (3rd year, Faculty of Science and Engineering, Chemistry, flute), next concert mistress Ukezono Mariko (3rd year, Faculty of Law, Department of Political Science, violin), student leader Komiya Ryuichi (3rd year, Faculty of Law, Department of Political Science, bass trombone)

-What kind of organization is Wagner and what kind of activities does it do?
+What kind of organization is Wagner and what activities does it carry out?

-Mr. Komiya: Wagner is organized mostly by Keio University students.
-A characteristic of Wagner is that all the members participate in creating one concert.
-In addition to being the performers, students also play a central role in all administrative work for the concert.
-Although we are student-centered, we do not forget that we are made possible by the support of many people, and we strive to value connections between people.
+Komiya-san: Wagner is mostly organized by students from Keio University.
+A distinctive feature of Wagner is that all members participate in creating one concert.
+Not only as performers, but all administrative work for concerts is also done by students.
+Although we are student-led, we do not forget that we exist thanks to the support of many people, and we try to value the connections between people.

-Mainly holding regular concerts three times a year, we also conduct domestic and overseas concert tours once every other year, so members can experience major events every two years.
-In addition, we perform in a variety of formats, including orchestras, chamber music, and brass ensembles upon request for elementary school music classes and local events.
+In addition to three regular concerts a year, we also hold domestic and international concert tours every other year, so that members can experience major events every two years.
+In addition, we are invited to perform in various forms, such as as an orchestra, chamber music, or brass ensemble, at elementary school music classes and local events.

-How many members do you have?
-Also, how do you practice?
+How many members are there in your group?
+And how do you practice?

 IMG_6705_th

-Mr. Komiya: There are about 180 members, and they practice at Keio University's Hiyoshi campus.
-General practice is about three hours a week from 6:00 pm to 9:00 pm, but if that is not enough, many members practice on their own every day.
+Komiya-san: We have about 180 members and practice at Keio University's Hiyoshi Campus.
+We practice three days a week for about three hours from 6:00 pm to 9:00 pm, but many members feel that this is not enough and practice on their own every day.

 Will all 180 members be able to perform at the concert?

-Mr. Komiya: Depending on the university, there are orchestras where students have very few opportunities to perform even if they have been enrolled for four years, but at Wagner, it is decided that each student will perform at least one piece in each regular concert, no matter how different their level may be.
-Masu.
-I think there is a strong sense of wanting everyone to work together and do their best.
+Komiya: At some universities, there are orchestras where you have almost no opportunities to perform even if you are enrolled for four years, but at Wagner, no matter how much the level of the members may differ, we have decided that each member will perform at least one piece at each regular concert.
+I think there is a very strong sense of cooperation and working hard together.

 What do you find rewarding about running Wagner?